 - Priority shall be given to works of artists from Highland Park, the Chicago area and the State of Illinois.

-- The City Council, in consultation with the Cultural Arts Commission, will define and recommend sites for works of art in consideration.
-The Cultural Arts Commission may consult with other City entities (such as the Plan and Design Commission) or outside consultants such as landscape designers, as appropriate.
+- The City Council, in consultation with the Cultural Arts Advisory Group, will define and recommend sites for works of art in consideration.
+The Cultural Arts Advisory Group may consult with other City entities (such as the Plan and Design Commission) or outside consultants such as landscape designers, as appropriate.

 - Fine art acquisition and placement decisions will consider:

 - The aesthetic suitability of the work to the particular context.

 - The educational aims of the City and its role as a public institution.

 - Conditions imposed by the artist or donor.

 In addition, works of art under consideration shall:

 - Be an original work or authorized limited edition.

 - Be created of suitable materials for placement outdoors or indoors as appropriate.